 - Minimize the amount of time that the record is outside of the sleeve.
-When you finish playing a record, immediately return it back to the sleeve.
+When you finish playing a record, immediately return it to the sleeve.

 - Be gentle when you drop the stylus.
 Nice and easy on the edge of the record.
 Avoid dropping the stylus in the middle of the album if possible.
 Try to play the record from beginning to end.

 - When lifting the stylus, place your finger under the arm and quickly but gently lift straight up.
 Never apply downward pressure on the stylus.

 - When removing dust and environmental debris from your vinyl, the best tool for cleaning your vinyl is a carbon fiber brush.
 The brush can get in between the grooves will not scratch the vinyl surface.

 - Keep your fingers off the vinyl as much as possible.
 The best method is to place the record on the player and let it spin while gently holding the brush over the surface.

 - Only use industry-approved cleaners on your records.
 Harsh chemicals will dull the surface and affect the audio quality of the vinyl.

 - You may want to invest in a vinyl vacuum cleaner.
 Vacuums can lift all dirt and dust from the record while applying a gentle cleanser to the surface